Home Majors Forestry

-Forestry Degree
+Forestry

 Students study forest ecology, timber management, wildfire science, and sustainable land stewardship practices for both private and public forests.
 Graduates typically pursue careers with the U.S. Forest Service, state forestry agencies, timber companies, and environmental consulting firms.
 Foresters are in steady demand as wildfire management and sustainable timber practices become national priorities.

-What Forestry Graduates Do
+What Forestry graduates do

 Your career will likely be a mix of outdoor fieldwork and indoor analysis.
 As a forester, you might spend your morning inventorying a timber stand and your afternoon using GIS software to draft a 20-year harvest plan that balances profit with ecosystem health.
 As a conservation scientist, you could collect soil samples to study erosion patterns, then analyze the data to advise government agencies.
 Many graduates begin as technicians, the hands-on experts who execute these plans by marking trees or monitoring wildlife populations.